ctdk/goiardi/docs/features/serf_and_shovey.rst

   is drawn from ``node["schob"]["whitelist"]``.
 * If you used the shovey-jobs cookbook schob should be running already.
-If not, start it with something like ``schob -VVVV -e http://chef-server.local:4545 -n node-name.local -k /path/to/node.key -w /path/to/schob/test/whitelist.json -p /path/to/public.key --serf-addr=127.0.0.1:7373``.
+If not, start it with something like ``schob -VVVV -e http://chef-server.local:4545 -n node-name.local -k /path/to/node.key -w /path/to/schob/test/whitelist.json --serf-addr=127.0.0.1:7373``.
 Within a minute, goiardi should be aware that the node is up and ready to accept jobs.

 At this point you should be able to submit jobs and have them run.
 The knife-shove documentation goes into detail on what actions you can take with shovey, but to start try ``knife goiardi job start ls <node name>``.
 To list jobs, run ``knife goiardi job list``.
 You can also get information on a shovey job, detailed information of a shovey job's run on one node, cancel jobs, query node status, and stream job output from a node with the knife-shove plugin.
 See the plugin's documentation for more information.